Overview

 In terms of risk factors, you're more likely to develop breast cancer if you:

-• are overweight - particularly if you've been through the menopause (you can use the BMI healthy weight calculator to find out whether you're overweight or obese)
+- are overweight - particularly if you've been through the menopause (you can use the BMI calculator to check if you're a healthy weight)

 Diagnosing Paget's disease of the nipple